hieumt24/Learning-Angular/README.md

   - The general features & how you work with components are the same through - no matter if "standalone" is "true" or "false"

   ![alt text](image.png)

+  - In order versions of Angular, "styleUrl" does'nt - use "styleUrls" instead!